-Each interrupt source has three bits to control its operation.
+In general, each interrupt source has three bits to control its operation.
 The functions of these bits are:

-- Flag bit to indicate that an interrupt event occurred - Enable bit that allows program execution to branch to the interrupt vector address when the flag bit is set - · Priority bit to select high priority or low priority
+- Flag bit to indicate that an interrupt event occurred - Enable bit that allows program execution to branch to the interrupt vector address when the flag bit is set - Priority bit to select high priority or low priority (INT0 has no priority bit and is always high priority)

 The interrupt priority feature is enabled by setting the IPEN bit (RCON<7>).
 When interrupt priority is enabled, there are two bits which enable interrupts globally.
 Setting the GIEH bit (INTCON<7>) enables all interrupts that have the priority bit set (high priority).
 Setting the GIEL bit (INTCON<6>) enables all interrupts that have the priority bit cleared (low priority).
-When the interrupt flag, enable bit and appropriate global interrupt enable bit are set, the interrupt will vector immediately to address 000008h or 000018h, depending on the priority bit setting.
+When the interrupt flag, enable bit and appropriate Global Interrupt Enable bit are set, the interrupt will vector immediately to address 000008h or 000018h, depending on the priority bit setting.
 Individual interrupts can be disabled through their corresponding enable bits.

-When the IPEN bit is cleared (default state), the interrupt priority feature is disabled and interrupts are compatible with PICmicro® mid-range devices.
+When the IPEN bit is cleared (default state), the interrupt priority feature is disabled and interrupts are compatible with PIC mid-range devices.
 In Compatibility mode, the interrupt priority bits for each source have no effect.
 INTCON<6> is the PEIE bit, which enables/disables all peripheral interrupt sources.
 INTCON<7> is the GIE bit, which enables/disables all interrupt sources.
 All interrupts branch to address 000008h in Compatibility mode.